wellshl/Final-Project-4.2/README.md

 **README for CBB_Bioinformatics_FinalProject_4.1**
 ---------------------------------------------------------------
-Tool that calculates the net Lennard-Jones potential at a given query point
+Tool that calculates the net Lennard-Jones potential at a query point, given a PDB input file.
+An R tool that accomplishes the same task can be found [here](https://github.com/graceliu2016/Final-Project-4.2).
 ## Note:
 This tool is part of a set of bioinformatic and biological structure tools created for CBB752 at Yale University in the Spring 2016.
 The website containing links to the set of tools can be found at: http://cbb752spring2016.github.io/